AndrewVreeland/Reading-notes/class3.md

 *These are my notes from Module 3*

+## Sharing Code
+- Git is a version control system
+- history of changes to your files

-## Version Control
+### Version Control

-Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes.
+- Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes.
 Through version control, one can revert a file or project to a previous version, track modifications and modifying individuals, and compare changes.
 By utilizing a Version Control System (VCS), mistakes with files can easily be rectified.